2-Pyridone: Tautomerisation mechanism A

 The single molecular tautomerisation has a forbidden 1-3 suprafacial transition state and therefore has a high energy barrier for this tautomerisation, which was calculated with theoretical methods to be 125 or 210 kJ/mol.
 The direct tautomerisation is energetically not favoured.
 There are other possible mechanisms for this tautomerisation.

 Dimerisation

 2-Pyridone and 2-hydroxypyridine can form dimers with two hydrogen bonds.

 Aggregation in the solid state

 In the solid state the dimeric form is not present; the 2-pyridones form a helical structure over hydrogen bonds.
 Some substituted 2-pyridones form the dimer in solid state, for example the 5-methyl-3-carbonitrile-2-pyridone.
 The determination of all these structures was done by X-ray crystallography.

-In the solid state the hydrogen is located closer to the oxygen so it could be considered to be right to call the colourless crystals in the flask 2-pyridone.
+In the solid state the hydrogen is located closer to the nitrogen so it could be considered to be right to call the colourless crystals in the flask 2-pyridone.